 This event handler was written so that the trolley would automatically move to a pipe end for access in the event of a lengthy network interruption.
-However, it has since been decided that the ability of the trolley to move independently without warning was potentially dangerous and this velocity is now set to zero.
-However, the code remains in case it is needed.
+However, it has since been decided that the ability of the trolley to move independently without warning was dangerous and this velocity is now set to zero.
+However, the code has been left in in case it is needed.